aoswalt/elixir-in-20-minutes/README.md

 Each process is a lightweight unit separate from operating system processes and threads.
 It is not uncommon to have tens or hundreds of thousands of processes running simultaneously on a single machine.

+### Tasks

+When simple async operations are needed, Elixir provides the Task module as a simple interface.

 ### Messaging

 Each process has a mailbox used in the message passing communication between processes.